 NHS health checks for adults

-Did you know that if you're aged between 40 and 74 then you may be entitled to a free NHS Health check?
+If you're aged between 40 and 74 then you may be entitled to a free NHS health check.

-The health check aims to reduce your chance of developing five different serious diseases:
+The health check aims to reduce your chance of developing 5 different serious diseases:

 - type 2 diabetes